 Nestled in the hills above Alexander Valley, this 60-acre resort offers wooded tent and RV sites.
 Nearby are wineries, canoeing, fishing, towering redwoods, and the gorgeous Pacific coast.
 The Golden Gate Bridge is only 80 miles away.
 1166 Asti Ridge Road, Cloverdale, 707-894-3337

-Just south of Bodega Bay, Doran is situated on a stunning two-mile stretch of beach (family and pet friendly beach).
+Just south of Bodega Bay, Doran is situated on a stunning two-mile stretch of beach (family- and pet-friendly).
 It’s open year-round for camping, with 112 reserved and 20 first-come campsites.
 Access for fishing, crabbing.
 Boat launch.
 Dump station, but no RV hookups.
 201 Doran Beach Road, Bodega Bay, 707-875-3540

 This stunning campground rests along a one-quarter-mile stretch of the Russian River just before it empties into the Pacific Ocean.
 It’s surrounded by towering redwoods and sheltered from the coast, with warm coastal breezes and cool nights.
 Find first-class amenities and activities for families and people of all ages.
 Enjoy private campsites along the river with spectacular flora and abundant wildlife.
 25387 Steelhead Drive, Duncans Mills, 888-422-6736